 — Made by Google (@madebygoogle) May 10, 2023

 Look around and you’ll see a well-built gadget, complete with the ‘camera visor’ that is now synonymous with the Pixel smartphones.
-Similar to the Pixel 7 Pro, there’s also a versatile triple camera setup, although it isn’t as capable (then again, it doesn’t need to be).
+Similar to the Pixel 7 Pro, there also seems to be a versatile triple camera setup, although leaks suggest it won’t be as capable (then again, it doesn’t need to be).
 The foldable phone is running a customised version of Android 13 baked with all of Google’s flair, something we have already seen on the Pixel 7 series.

 Samsung Galaxy S24 Ultra Rumours And Leaks: What Can We Expect From The New Flagship?